All links go directly to official Avilla, Indiana government websites.

 Criminal Records

 The criminal records ecosystem in Noble County includes records of felonies, misdemeanors, traffic violations, and sex offender registrations.
-The Noble County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Indiana Access to Public Records Act.
-Residents can run background checks through the Indiana State Police, which provides comprehensive criminal history reports.
-The Indiana Bureau of Investigation also offers resources for residents seeking information on criminal records and public safety in Noble County.
+Residents can run background checks through the Indiana State Police, which provides criminal history reports.
+The Indiana State Police also offers resources for residents seeking information on criminal records and public safety in Noble County.

 Public Records Access